Diamond mining in India: Medieval period (1200 to 1800 CE)

 Diamonds were reported from numerous places across India, but most of the diamond mining took place by placer mining in the drainages of the Penna River and Krishna River in modern Andhra Pradesh state.
 Placer mining took place along the Krishna River for 300 km below Sangram.
 The most intensive mining was in a 60 km zone along the river, from the Kollur Mine to Paritala.
-This area was the source of many legendary gems, including the Koh-i-Noor, Nizam, Hope Diamond, Regent Diamond, Great Mogul Diamond, and the Orlov Diamond.
+This area was the source of many legendary gems, including the Koh-i-Noor, Nizam, Hope Diamond, Regent Diamond, Great Mogul Diamond, and the Orlov Diamonds.

 India's unique status as a producer of diamonds continued to fascinate Europeans.
 Marco Polo travelled along the coast of India in 1292, and recorded tales he heard about diamonds being found in deep mountain valleys made nearly inaccessible by heat, lack of water, and venomous snakes.
 The French traveller Jean Baptiste Tavernier visited the Krishna River diggings in 1665, and estimated that about 60,000 people were mining diamonds.

 The town of Karwan, near the fortress city of Golkonda, now a suburb of Hyderabad, became the world's largest diamond-cutting and diamond-trading centre.
 Golconda was not close to diamond mines, but owed its status as a diamond centre to its location on a major trade route from the mines to the south and east.
 The diamonds became known as Golconda Diamonds, and in Europe, the word Golconda came to mean a place of great wealth.

 India continued to be the world's leading source - and nearly the only source - of diamonds until diamonds were discovered in Brazil in 1726.
 At first, Brazilian diamonds were reputed to be inferior, and did not command as high a price as the Indian article.
 To obtain better prices, Portuguese traders began shipping Brazilian diamonds through Goa, and then to Europe to be sold as genuine Golconda diamonds.
 Indian diamond mining declined rapidly in the 1700s, due to a combination of exhaustion of known deposits and competition from Brazil.

 Diamond mining in the Panna region began around 1675 CE, during the rule of Chhatrasal, the Bundela ruler.
 Diamond mining continues in the region.